touchtypie/touchtypie/README.md

 ### Q: What is playmode?

-Works like repeat and shuffle in a media player.
 The playmode defines how the next book will be retrieved.
+Much like how a next song is played in a media player.

 There are 4 playmodes:

-- `shuffleglobal` - Shuffle across collections.
+- `shuffleglobal` - Shuffle across libraries.
 - `shuffle` - Shuffle within a collection.
 - `repeat` - Cycle within a collection.
 - `repeatone` - Repeat the current book.

+The default playmode is `shuffleglobal`.

 ### Q: What is perfection?